-The simpliest approach is to leverage CDI or OSGi (blueprint) to obtain a reference to the Activity Server.
-Once the reference to the Activity Server has been obtained, then invoke the getActivityUnit method to retrieve the required information.
+The simpliest approach is to leverage CDI, as illustrated above, to obtain a reference to the Activity Server.
+Once the reference to the Activity Server has been obtained, then build the query specification based on the relevant criteria, and call the query method to retrieve the list of Activity Units.